-Over the week of Thanksgiving, our Social Media Manager, Jenny, and her family took a road trip to West Texas and Big Bend National Park.
+Over the week of Thanksgiving, our former Social Media Manager, Jenny, and her family took a road trip to West Texas and Big Bend National Park.
 Read all about her adventure below and take note of all the great suggestions about a family vacation in this beautiful part of Texas.

 I’ve lived in Texas since 1996 and have explored much of the state but had never made it to Big Bend National Park and the surrounding area.
 I had heard about how great Big Bend, Ft.
 Davis, Marfa, and Marathon was, so when we got a National Park pass in 2015, we booked a trip out west.